 What is a customer onboarding checklist?

-To make sure, each customer achieves all the 3 things, a customer onboarding checklist is required.
+To make sure, each customer achieves all the 3 things, a client onboarding checklist is required.

 Though each customer segment will have a different onboarding process, some essential tasks are common for everyone.